AdamKyle/flare/resources/info/rules/section-1.md

 3. Character names must be between 5 and 15 characters long.
 4. Character names may only container Letters of any case and numbers.

-If a character name is deemed to be offensive, that is it contains a racial slur or some other offensive slur, The Creator can and will initiate a forced name change.
+If a character name is deemed to be offensive, that is it contains a racial slur or some other offensive slur, **The Creator** can and will initiate a forced name change.

 ![Name Change](/storage/info/rules/images/name-change.png)

 Any attempt to circumvent changing your name including scripts, third party tools or hacks will get your account banned for ever.

 Once this popup shows up, even if you logout and back in or refresh the page, this popup will stay.

+## Chat Throttling

+A player may only send 25 messages every 2 minutes.
+Failure to heed this and the system will auto silence you for 5 minutes.
+If you are not logged in when you can speak again, and have the email settings enabled, you will be emailed.

 ## Core Rules